ppy/osu-wiki/wiki/Tournaments/4WC/2025/en.md

 ### Registration

-- All participants must register for the tournament by connecting their osu! and Discord accounts via the **registration form** (pending url).
+- All participants must register for the tournament by connecting their osu! and Discord accounts via the [**registration form**](LINK).
 - The captain for each country will be **selected by the tournament organisers** at the end of registrations.
 - After registrations close, each captain will be sent the list of eligible players for their country.
 The player lists sent to captains are final and contain all eligible signups.
 - If a country has more than 8 eligible players, they are **recommended to organise tryouts**.
 If a team has 8 or fewer signups their team will be locked as is.
 They are, however, free to change their captain or remove a player within the team submission phase.